confluentinc/ksql/design-proposals/klip-10-suppress.md

 only omit data 24 hours after the query starts.
 Since this is unlikely to be good user experience, this KLIP proposes to set a default grace period of 0 for all queries.

-NOTE: prior to this KLIP, the grace period can be controlled by
+NOTE: prior to this KLIP, the grace period can be controlled by setting `GRACE` in the window clause (e.g. `WINDOW TUMBLING (SIZE 1 HOUR, GRACE PERIOD 2 HOURS)`)

 ## Discussion